omatech/oma-cookies/README.md

 ```

 <h3 id="css-import">CSS/SASS import</h3>

-*There are 2 approaches depending on your styling method*
+There are 2 approaches depending on your styling method:

 **A) If you are *ONLY* overriding CSS classes => Import the compiled CSS file**